hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **Why?** The header provides information about the EA, and we need the Trade library to execute orders.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Let's start with Part 1: the file header and basic setup.
+Every MQL5 Expert Advisor begins with a header section that contains metadata like copyright and version information.
+The hash-property strict directive enables strict compilation mode, which helps catch errors during development.
+Most importantly, we include the Trade library with the hash-include statement.
+This library provides the C-Trade class, which is what we'll use to execute all our buy and sell orders.
+Think of this as importing the toolbox we need to actually place trades."

 ```mql5
 //+------------------------------------------------------------------+
 //|                                            MomentumHarvester.mq5 |